 Although most of the credit goes to Patrick Shearn, he actually worked on the exhibit in collaboration with 12 attendees of the Architectural Association Visiting School, a ten-day design seminar that brings together enthusiastic students from all corners of the world.
-The group consisted of architectural and art students from several countries, including Korea, Egypt, Kuwait, Turkey, and China.
+The group consisted of architectural and art students from several countries, including South Korea, Egypt, Kuwait, Turkey, and China.

 About Patrick Shearn

 Patrick Shearn is a household name in the public art scene in LA.
 He’s the founder and owner of Poetic Kinetics, a Los Angeles-based design & art studio which is widely known for designing and building unique yet large-scale public art pieces especially for music and cultural festivals.
 Inspired by nature, Shearn leverages his knack for construction and the latest in animatronics to whip up amazing public arts.

 Where was the Liquid Shard in Los Angeles?

 Photos of the Liquid Shard